• Skip to primary navigation

 ragda served in a bowl.

-Made with dried white peas (safed matar), Ragda is a flavorful, slightly tangy, and spicy gravy and it is an important component of many chaat (Indian street food) dishes.
+Made with dried white peas (safed matar), Ragda is a flavorful, slightly tangy, and spicy gravy, an important component of many chaats (Indian street food) dishes.

-This versatile white peas curry is filled inside golgappa, topped on potato pattice to make ragda pattice, topped on samosa for samosa chaat, and puri to make masala puri chaat.
+This versatile white peas curry is filled in golgappa, topped on potato patties to make ragda pattice, topped over samosa for samosa chaat, and over puri to make masala puri chaat.

-Matar Kulcha is soft kulcha served with ragda is a very popular combination served on the streets of Delhi.
+Matar Kulcha, which is soft kulcha (bread) served with ragda, is a very popular combination served on the streets of Delhi.

-To make this one-pot ragda recipe, dried white peas are soaked overnight and then cooked along with ginger, until tender.
-The cooked peas are then mixed with a few spices and chutneys like coriander mint chutney and tamarind chutney.
+To make this one-pot ragda recipe, dried white peas are soaked overnight and then cooked with ginger until tender.
+The cooked peas are then mixed with spices and spicy chutneys like Green Chutney and Tamarind Chutney.

-Some people add a lot of different ingredients like coriander powder, red chili powder, garam masala, cumin powder, chaat masala, etc to their ragda recipe but I like to keep it simple and let the flavor of peas shine.
+Some people add different ingredients like coriander powder, red chili powder, garam masala, roasted cumin powder, chaat masala, etc to their ragda recipe, but I like to keep it simple and let the flavor of peas shine.

 Despite using very few ingredients, I can very confidently say that this is the best ragda recipe that you will ever taste.

-You can also try White Matar Chaat, which is very similar to this recipe but still very different.
+You can also try my White Matar Chaat recipe which is very similar to this ragda recipe but still very different in taste and texture.

 Ingredients